-Poems examining intimate relationships are almost wholly absent from Bishops later work.
+Poems examining intimate relationships are almost wholly absent from Bishop’s later work.
 What takes their place is a series of poems examining relationships between people who are, for reasons of difference, distanced: rich and poor, landowner and tenant, white women and Black woman, invader and native.
-Even in her first book she had takes on the theme of the Black womans existence n a white world.
-The poem "Cootchie" addresses the fate of a Black woman who has dies, presumably by drowning, perhaps by suicide.
-The white woman she has worked for is literally deaf but also self-absorbed; she will not "understand."
-"Songs for a Colored Singer," rumored to have been written with Billie Holliday in mind, begins:
+Even in her first book she had taken on the theme of the Black woman’s existence in a white world.
+The poem “Cootchie” addresses the fate of a Black woman who has died, presumably by drowning, perhaps by suicide.
+The white woman she has worked for is literally deaf but also self-absorbed; she will not “understand.”
+“Songs for a Colored Singer,” rumored to have been written with Billie Holliday in mind, begins:

 A washing hangs upon the line